SchoolOfFreelancing/Freelancing-On-Linux/README.md

 Pay using [PayPal](https://www.paypal.com/ncp/payment/J5F7BS5QZMWGJ) | [bKash](https://shop.bkash.com/school-of-freelancing018907576/pay/bdt60000/cLNdZh) | [Wise](https://www.wise.com/)

-Trainees must complete 100% of the training and earn a 5-star feedback rating on at least one marketplace.
-Before enrolling, please confirm that this training program aligns with your freelancing goals and that you're prepared for remote learning.
-If you are looking for success on the most prominent freelance marketplace [Join this training](https://forms.gle/hkyz9uR2Z8WVPUPH7)
+Trainees must complete 100% of the program and achieve their first income through marketplaces or direct clients.
+Before enrolling, ensure this training aligns with your freelancing goals and that you are prepared for remote learning.
+If you aim to succeed on leading freelance marketplaces, this [training](https://forms.gle/hkyz9uR2Z8WVPUPH7) is for you.

 ## Digital Presence
 [LinkedIn](https://www.linkedin.com/company/school-of-freelancing)